Last Updated on October 10, 2024 by Maged kamel

 How do we derive the expression for the Vandermonde elements?

-How to find the determinant value of Vandermonde matrix?
+How do we find the determinant value of the Vandermonde matrix?

-To get the determinant value of the matrix, we will let x0=0 by multiplying the second column by x0 then subtract the new result of that multiplication from the third column and place the result in the third column.
+To get the matrix’s determinant value, we will let x0=0 by multiplying the second column by x0, subtracting the new result from the third column, and placing the result in the third column.

 This is a continuation of the calculations.